 Tells the universal story of every New Zealand soldier and their preparation for battle.
 This exhibition will provide an insight of what a soldier’s life in a New Zealand training camp would have been like and traces the footsteps of the many heroes of Gallipoli, France, Mesopotamia and Egypt who were all trained at Trentham.
 The exhibition opens in early November 2014 in the Freyberg Gallery and is part of the museum’s WWI centenary programme.

-Tracing Footsteps from Trentham runs until February 2015 in the Freyberg Gallery.
+Tracing Footsteps from Trentham runs until mid March 2015 in the Freyberg Gallery.

 This exhibition will open in the Hassett Gallery in April 2015.